BioPAX/validator/distr/src/main/etc/README-VALIDATOR.txt

 DEPLOY

-Build from sources or download and rename the biopax-validator-2.0.*.war to, e.g., biopax-validator.war, and simply copy to your Tomcat 'webapps' directory.
+Build from sources or get from the above distribution archive and copy biopax-validator.war to your Tomcat instance's  webapps directory.

-Note: Optionally, inside the WAR or in the 'webapps' directory (after deploying there), one can modify security settings in WEB-INF/users.properties and WEB-INF/security-config.xml (secured access is used to change validation rules behavior at runtime);
+Note: Optionally, inside the WAR or in the 'webapps' directory (after deploying there), one can modify security settings in WEB-INF/users.properties and WEB-INF/security-config.xml (authorization is required to change validation rules's behavior at runtime)

-Once it gets auto-deployed (also check server logs), open http://localhost/biopax-validator with a browser.
+Once it gets auto-deployed (also check server logs), open http://localhost/biopax-validator in a browser.

 Also, one CAN edit URLs in the obo.properties file (usually - in the WEB-INF/classes) and restart the server to use other than default OBO ontologies/revisions